yocabano/DSIP-LU-Lab5/README.md

 ```

 * **`app.py`**: The main entry point.
 Runs the Streamlit UI, collects user reports, and triggers the pipeline.
-* **`src/orchestrator/pipeline.py`**: The central controller that manages the flow of data from cleaning to transformation to ingestion.
+* **`src/orchestrator/pipeline.py`**: The central orchestrator that manages the flow of data from cleaning to transformation to ingestion.
 * **`src/cleaning/cleaner.py`**: Validates raw input against the CDM schema and handles missing values or type conversions.
 * **`src/transform/mapper.py`**: Converts the cleaned flat data into RDF N-Triples using the YARRRML mapping configuration.
 * **`src/storage/ingest.py`**: Handles the connection to the AllegroGraph server and uploads the generated RDF files.